+auxiliary interchangeable lenses

-\After moving the selector lever to "V," it must be returned by making an exposure.
-Do not force the lever. auxiliary interchangeable lenses An 80mm long-focus lens component, especially suited to portraits and longe-range subjects, and a choice of two 35mm wide-angle lens components, particularly useful when you wish to cover a wide subject field, are available to widen the scope of your Retina IIIC Camera.
-The view finder of the camera shows the field of view for both the 35 and 80mm lenses.
+Both an 80mm long-focus lens component, especially suited to portraits and long-range subjects, and a 35mm wide-angle lens component, particularly useful when you wish to cover a wide subject field, are available to widen the scope of your Retina IIIc Camera.
+The view finder, shown at the left, is available to show the field of view for both the 35 and 80mm lenses.

 The standard lens of your camera is the 6-element, f/2, 50mm, Kodak Retina-Xenon C Lens.
 When the front component of this lens is removed to admit one of the auxiliary lenses, the shutter blades are exposed.
 Behind the blades is the rear lens component.
 This forms a complete lens only in combination with the standard, telephoto, or wide-angle lens components specified for this camera.
 Change lenses in subdued light.

+The front component of the standard lens

+28

-The front component of the standard lens is locked in place by a bayonet-type, internal snaplock mechanism.
+is locked in place by a bayonet-type, internal snaplock mechanism.
 For removal and storage of the front component, the use of the Kodak Retina 50mm Lens Component Case, a special grip-top container, is recommended.
-As shown in the illustration, after removing the top of the case, (1) press in the transparent center of the top to bring the grip-insert to its full-open position.
-(2) Place the insert over the lens rim with the red dot showing in one of the three slots.
-Press the black outer ring toward the lens as far as it will go to tighten the hold of the grip-insert; then turn counterclockwise.
+As shown in the illustration, after removing the top of the case, (1)press in the transparent center of the top to bring the grip-insert to its full-open position.
+(2) Place the insert over the lens rim, press the black outer ring toward the lens as far as it will go to tighten the hold of the grip-insert; then turn counterclockwise.
 (3) Remove the lens, tilting the camera downward.
-(4) Place the bottom of the container over the lens while it is held in the grip-top, engage the threads of the top and bottom of the container, and tighten.
-The lens can be replaced on the camera by placing the red dot on the lens flange opposite the red dot on the lens opening ring and turning the lens clockwise until the snap lock engages (red dot lines up with white dot).
+(4) Without removing the lens from the grip-top, place the bottom of the container over the lens while it is held in the grip-top, engage the threads of the top and bottom of the container, and tighten.
+The lens can be replaced on the camera by placing the red dot on the lens flange opposite the red dot on the lens opening ring and turning the lens clockwise until the snaplock engages (red dot lines up with white dot).
 Make sure that these two dots remain lined up.

 telephoto shots Telephoto effects can be obtained with the Kodak Retina Longar Lens Component, 80 mm f/4 (for Kodak Retina Cameras with Xenon C Lenses).
-To attach the lens to the camera, place the red dot exactly opposite the red dot (arrow in illustration) on the lens opening ring; then press in and turn the lens clockwise until the snap lock engages (red dot lines up with white dot).
+To attach the lens to the camera, place the red dot exactly opposite the red dot (arrow in illustration) on the lens opening ring; then press in and turn the lens clockwise until the snap-lock engages (red dot lines up with white dot).
 The rangefinder can be used to focus not only the 50mm lens, but also the 80mm or 35mm lens.
 To focus the Longar lens, determine the camerato-subject distance with the camera rangefinder, and note the distance figure opposite the index on the focusing scale for the standard 50mm lens.
 Now, tilt the camera up and look underneath the shutter to find the TELE-SCALE.
 Then transfer the measured value to the part of the tele-scale marked with chrome figures on black.
 To do this, turn the focusing knob until the measured distance on the tele-scale is opposite the "T" INDEX mark.
-By attaching a Kodak Retina 80mm Auxiliary Lens (for Kodak Retina Longar Lens Component, $80\text{mm}\ f/4$ ) to your telephoto lens, you can also focus the telephoto lens with the rangefinder for distances from 6 feet to 3.5 feet.
+By attaching a Kodak Retina 80mm Auxiliary Lens (for Kodak Retina Longar Lens Component, 80mm f/4) to your telephoto lens, you can also focus the telephoto lens with the rangefinder for distances from 6 feet to 3.5 feet.
 In that case, transfer the measured distance to the part of the tele-scale with the gold figures on black.
-31